rohm1/phpMyTemplate/README.md

  {for var=i from=1 downto=10} {$i} {/for}
  You can use the step parameter; it is automatically set to 1 for to and -1 to downto.
  * Display your variables: {$myVar} or {$myArray.var} for an array
+ * Variable modifiers: $var|modifier
+ The currently existing modifiers are: capitalize, lower, count (for an array), nl2br, and default:defaultValue (if $var doesn't exist, defaultValue will be used instead).
  * Constants, _GET and _POST can be accessed in your templates: $tpl.const.constName or $tpl.get.getName or $tpl.post.postName
  * In a reasonable way, you can do maths: {assign var=tmpH value=$image.height/$image.width*1000>>0}
  * Users function: {myFunction arg1=val1 arg2=val2}
+ * There are two special characters: { and }; in order to actually display then in your templates, use {l} and {r}
+ * phpMyTemplate is also capable of parsing your variables to check for templates tags; it can be useful if for your website you edit the content online, and save it in a database.
+Just by doing {$myVarWithTemplateTags}, your variable will be analysed, processed and displayed.

 Note: for the users functions or the assign function, you don't have to use quotes if the value does not have any spaces.